hyplabs/femtoshare/README.md

 Deployment
 ----------

-Minimal public-facing deployment: `./femtoshare.py --port 1234 --public` is visible at `http://YOUR_HOST:1234`.
+Minimal public-facing deployment: `wget https://raw.githubusercontent.com/Uberi/femtoshare/master/femtoshare.py; chmod +x femtoshare.py; ./femtoshare.py --port 1234 --public` is visible at `http://YOUR_HOST:1234`.

 For improved security, authentication, and HTTPS support, we can run the script as a systemd daemon and put it behind an Nginx reverse proxy, configured to use HTTP Basic Authentication.
 Assuming a fresh Ubuntu 16.04 LTS machine: